tomodachi94/tomodachi94.github.io/content/_index.md

 ## What tech do you use?

-I'm a diehard Linux Mint user (but I plan on switching to NixOS when I have the time!).
+I'm a NixOS user.
 I use [Neovim](https://neovim.io) as my day-to-day editor, and I use [Vivaldi](https://vivaldi.com) as my preferred browser.
 I use [the i3 window manager](https://i3wm.org/).
 My configurations for most of these programs is made publically available [on GitHub](https://github.com/tomodachi94/dotfiles).

 As far as programming languages, I use [Python](https://python.org) and [Lua](https://lua.org), and I'm trying to learn [Rust](https://rust-lang.org).